alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 This post is based on a real-world feature that is used under high-load scenarios.
 The feature identifies and filters unwanted bot traffic.
 It’s backed by the Aho–Corasick algorithm, a string searching algorithm that matches many keywords simultaneously.

-In this post we explore the domain area, the algorithm used and its original implementation.
-The post walks through a series of various performance optimization steps: from BCL API usage to "advanced" data structures, from bit twiddling hacks to addressing CPU cache misses.
+In this post we explore the domain area, the used algorithm and its original implementation.
+The post walks through a series of various performance optimization steps: from BCL API usage to advanced data structures, from bit twiddling hacks to addressing CPU cache misses.
 It also covers tools I usually use to analyze code.

 If you find it interesting you can continue reading or jump to any of the sections: